leaonline/leaonline-teacher/README.md

 * `-v` - verbose, prints variables and paths before the test execution
 * `-c` - cli, also used in the ci workflow, runs the script ones in headless mode using `puppeteer`

+## CI guide

+The ci workflows run on push to `master` and `develop` (which is restricted) and on pull requests.
+Every ci workflow includes the following jobs:

+* lint code
+* lint style
+* lint markdown
+* pass tests

+If any of these jobs failes, the whole workflow fails and your PR is not considered for review until the issues have been resolved.

 ## Deployment

 We use [`mup` (Meteor-Up)](http://meteor-up.com/) as one-step deployment tool.